aucad/aml-networks/readme.md

 ```

 This experiment uses full cross-validation holdout set and repeats experiments using different model query limits.
-By default it runs attacks with limits 2, 5, and default iterations.
-Query limits can be customized by appending
+By default, it runs attacks with limits 2, 5, and default iterations.
-to the command a limit argument, for example `LIMIT="5 10 20"`.

 :two: **Random sampling of limited input** ~90 min